 - Hike through dense jungles or explore tropical mangroves from a kayak

-- Stay at secluded beachfront resorts surrounded by tropical vegetation
+- Stay at secluded beachfront resorts surrounded by tropical jungle

-- Join an exploratory liveaboard cruise and discover Mergui’s best dive sites
+- Join a liveaboard cruise and explore Mergui’s best dive sites

-- Learn about the traditional way of life still practiced by the local Moken people
+- Learn about the traditional way of life still practiced by the Moken

 Home to some of the world’s last unexplored pieces of paradise, the Mergui Archipelago is packed with adventurous diving and breathtaking scenery.
 These tranquil islands, situated in the idyllic Andaman Sea, have flourished from a lack of human interaction, offering unspoilt natural environments and diverse marine life.
 Boasting secluded beaches and a touch of luxury, the Mergui Archipelago is an unbeatable island escape for divers and non-divers alike, far from Asia’s bustling crowds.